Sable/wu-wei-handbook/create-new-environment.md

 This way the modification will benefit current users of that artifact and it will avoid fragmentation of the compatible artifacts.
 If no available compiler may suit your needs please create a new one from scratch and do a pull request to add it in the [list](list-available-artifacts.md#environments).

+For environments that wrap other projects, we suggest the environment is created in a different repository and the original project is listed as a dependency in the 'environment.json' description file to be installed it in a specific directory.
+A similar structure has been used for the [AspectMatlab compiler](https://github.com/Sable/aspect-matlab-compiler).

 ## Execution context

 During the run phase, the working directory of the execution environment is the *run-hash*/*iteration-number* directory of the latest run ('runs/latest' that will later become 'runs/*datetime*'), where *run-hash* is the hash of the run configuration, and *iteration-number* is the index of the iteration that is run.
 An execution environment may create as many temporary files in that directory as necessary and leave execution logs for later manual revision.